Who's Lovin' You – English Lyrics

 -

-Life without love, huh It's oh so lonely
+Life without love, huh, it's oh so lonely

-➔ Ellipsis and Intensifier
+➔ Ellipsis and Emphatic 'so'

 -